22002525karthikeyan/TSA_EXP1B/README.md

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on Gold price.
+Thus The python code has been created for the conversion of non stationary to stationary data on Gold price.